Biomaterials-for-Medical-Devices-AI/Helix/docs/users/train_models.md

   - Number of estimators: The number of decision trees in the forest.
   - Minimum samples split: The minimum number of samples to split an internal node.
   - Minimum samples leaf: The minimum number of samples required to be a leaf node.
   - Maximum depth: The maximum depth of the tree.
+If disabled or 0, then nodes are expanded until all leaves are pure or until all leaves contain less than 'Minimum samples split'.,

 - **XGBoost**

   If the problem type is "Classification", train a [XGB Classifier](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier) model.
 If the problem type is "Regression", train a [XGB Regressor](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBRegressor) model.
+The parameters for this model are all optional.
+To congiure them, check the "Set XGBoost options" box.

   - Number of estimators: The number of boosting rounds.
-  - Maximum depth: The maximum depth of the base learners.
   - Learning rate: Boosting learning rate.
   - Subsample size: Subsample ratio of the training instance.
+  - Maximum depth: The maximum depth of the base learners.
+If disabled or 0, then nodes are expanded until all leaves are pure.

 - **Support Vector Machine**